ankitaggarwal011/MNIST-Sequence/README.md

 The [MNIST database](http://yann.lecun.com/exdb/mnist/) is a large database of handwritten digits that is commonly used for training various image processing systems.
 The database is also widely used for training and testing in the field of machine learning.
 The goal of this project is to use the above database of handwritten digit images to generate images representing sequences of handwritten digits.

+The project also provides a utility to generate and save a set of training/test image dataset of MNIST sequences with labels.

 These images could be used to train classifiers and generative deep learning models.

 ## Solution